sav-che/TL-2/Authors/Dykes, William Rickatson {std. Dykes}.md

-> [!cite] BHL link: this entry starts at [page 228](https://www.biodiversitylibrary.org/item/103835#page/238/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 228](https://www.biodiversitylibrary.org/page/33260216) of TL-2 Suppl.
 VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Dykes, William Rickatson (1877-1925), British schoolmaster and botanist, born 4 Nov 1877, educated at the City of London School, went to Wadham College, Oxford, B.A.
 1900, at the Sorbonne in Paris for a year, received the L.-ès-Lettres, modern languages, master at Charterhouse School 1903-1919, secretary Roy.
 Hort.
 Soc.
-1920-1925, worked on Iris and Tulipa, died 1 Dec 1925 as a result of a motor accident, recieved a week before his death the Victoria Medal of Honour of the Royal Horticultural Society. (*Dykes*).
+1920-1925, worked on Iris and Tulipa, died 1 Dec 1925 as a result of a motor accident, recieved a week before his death the Victoria Medal of Honour of the Royal Horticultural Society.
+**Abbreviated name**: *Dykes*

 #### Herbarium and types